dmchugh777/hello-world-eks/README.md

 ### Getting Started Section: Step 3: Launch and Configure Amazon EKS Worker Nodes

 As a new EKS user I've now created my kubernetes cluster and am ready to start deploying some containers....
 Oh wait.
 When looking at "EKS -> Clusters -> mycluster", I don't see anywhere manage my worker nodes.
 I would expect that as a platform managed service, that the management console would allow me to manage my cluster (including it's worker nodes) via the manage console UI.
 Alas, I must refer to the getting started guide where I find that once again I must run CloudFormation scripts in order to accomplish this.
-If I compare the ElasticSearch Service to EKS with this regarding, the ElasticSearch Service management console makes it very easy for me to manage how many nodes are in my cluster.
+If I compare this ElasticSearch Service, that management console makes it very easy for me to manage the size of my cluster.

 As I continue to follow this section of the getting started guide there definatley some small improvements that would go a long way towards usablity.
 When using the CloudFormation script:
 - Providing the ClusterName, why can't this be a drop down with my cluster already there?